From the Collections tab in the sidebar:

 Learn more about sharing collections.

 Within a collection or folder, you can reorder requests using drag and drop.
-The order of folders inside a collection, however, is alphabetical and cannot currently be changed.
+You can also reorder folders within a collection using drag and drop.

 Requests can also store sample responses when saved in a collection.